oleganza/CoreBitcoin/README.md

 CoreBitcoin deliberately implements as much as possible directly in Objective-C with limited dependency on OpenSSL.
 This gives everyone an opportunity to learn Bitcoin on a clean codebase and enables all Mac and iOS developers to extend and improve Bitcoin protocol.

-Note that "Bitcoin Core" (previously known as BitcoinQT or "Satoshi client") is a completely different project.
+Do not confuse this with "Bitcoin Core" (previously known as BitcoinQT or "Satoshi client") — the CoreBitcoin is stylized after Apple frameworks (like CoreAnimation and CoreFoundation), and was named this way in 2013, while Bitcoin-QT was renamed into Bitcoin Core in 2014.

 Projects using CoreBitcoin